CloudFerro/CFmapserver/README.md

 kubectl get services -n cfmapserver
 ```

-After a couple minutes you should see a public IP assigned to service.
-Verify that mapserver is running e.g. by typing:
+After few minutes you should see a public IP assigned to service.
+Verify that MapServer is running e.g. by typing:

 ```
 http://<your-service-public-ip>/?map=/etc/mapserver/<your-mapfile.map>&service=WMS&request=GetCapabilities